Best Bowling Shoes for Men and Women 2025: Top Picks

 One of the special features bowling shoes have is their sliding pads.
 They’re placed on the outsole of the shoes and provide a gliding motion to wearers.
 They’re the very parts that make it easy to glide on the approach while still being tacky enough to prevent slips and falls.

 Aside from the sliding pads, bowling shoes also provide the support that your body needs when throwing a ball.
-Since you’ll need to put a lot of weight on your throwing hand and plant leg, the right shoes can help cushion the load on your joints during the process.
+Since you’ll need to put a lot of weight on your throwing hand and planting leg, the right shoes can help cushion the load on your joints during the process.
 By doing so, you won’t easily strain and hurt your ankles, knees, or hips from playing bowling.

-If you wear the same footwear every time you’ll play bowling, you’ll be more likely to develop consistency in your movements when throwing a ball.
+If you wear the same footwear every time you play bowling, you’ll be more likely to develop consistency in your movements when throwing a ball.
 You’ll want to achieve this because it can help you perfect your approach and gameplay.

 After laying out the importance of using actual bowling shoes, the next thing you might be interested in is the search process.
 As mentioned above, you have tons of options to choose from and lots of factors to consider when choosing the best pair of bowling shoes, so knowing what you need to look for might prove to be helpful to you.

-For this, we’ve listed down below a few of the most important things to look at when buying bowling shoes.
+For this, we’ve listed below a few of the most important things to look at when buying bowling shoes.

 Athletic bowling shoes are the best starter shoes due to their design.
-They provide better support and a bit more traction than house shoes so they can help elevate the way you play.
-They’re usually designed with sliding pads and brake heels on both shoes so they will suit all types of bowlers.
+They provide better support and a bit more traction than house shoes, so they can help elevate the way you play.
+They’re usually designed with sliding pads and brake heels on both shoes, so they will suit all types of bowlers.
 This design is often referred to as the universal soles.

 Another notable thing about these shoes is that they’re often designed like running shoes.
 So if you’re not a big fan of the old-timey look of rental shoes and you usually play bowling with friends or colleagues, getting a pair of athletic bowling shoes would be a good idea.

 How is this possible?
 They’re designed to have their heels and outer soles interchangeable.
-They often come with one brake shoe and one sliding shoe so you can completely customize how your shoes will help you move.
+They often come with one brake shoe and one sliding shoe, so you can completely customize how your shoes will help you move.
 So with these bowling shoes, you can further boost your sliding foot and braking foot’s movements with the specific features of each shoe.

-Performance bowling shoes typically do not require breaking in or stretching, so they’re comfortable to wear from the get go.
+Performance bowling shoes typically do not require breaking in or stretching, so they’re comfortable to wear from the get-go.
 They’re also very flexible, allowing freedom of movement.

 This undoubtedly seems like a weird question to ask about performance shoes, but the hand with which you throw the ball matters.
 If you release the ball with your right hand, you should buy a pair of right-handed shoes.
 The opposite is exact for left-handed bowlers.
 Both pairs will have the right traction, but it still helps to get one that is suited for your release.